garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-04-05-playground.md

 }
 ```

-Output
+Output:

 ```shell
 Line numbers are great
 ```

-An Image Just an example of throwing down an image.
+An Image - just an example of throwing down an image...

 ![playground](/img/playground.png "Playground")